cbcrg/tcoffee/docs/tcoffee_manual.rst

 Most of the work presented here emanates from two summer schools that were tentatively called the 'Prosite Workshops' and were held in Marseille, in 2001 and 2002.
 These workshops were mostly an excuse to go rambling and swimming in the creeks of Cassis (Calanques).
 Yet, when we got tired of lazing in the sun, we eventually did a bit of work to chill out.
 Most of our experiments were revolving around the development of sequence analysis tools.
 Many of the most advanced ideas in T-Coffee were launched during these fruitful sessions.
 Participants included Phillip Bucher, Laurent Falquet, Marco Pagni, Alexandre Gattiker, Nicolas Hulo, Christian Siegfried, Anne-Lise Veuthey, Virginie Leseau, Lorenzo Ceruti and Cedric Notredame.

 ..
 Note:: This manual is made to help you discover (nearly) all subtleties of T-Coffee and ranges from simple applications to more elaborated ones.
 We have tried to put as many of these functionalities on the webserver and we plan to incorporate even more in the future, but currently not all are available and sometimes we had to set up some limitations for practical reasons.
 Using T-Coffee package via "command lines" is the best/only way  **if you need to do something sophisticated and/or highly reproducible**.
-In the course of this manual, we expect you to use a Unix-like shell commands running on given example files that you can be found `here <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>`_.
+In the course of this manual, we expect you to use a Unix-like shell commands running on given example files that you can find `here <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>`_.
 Also, all values given in this manual were obtained obtained over time with different version of the T-Coffee package, they are just an indication...and depending on the version of T-Coffee you are using, these values can be slightly different.
 If you don't want to bother with command line, try using our online latest `tcoffee webserver <http://tcoffee.crg.cat/apps/tcoffee/index.html>`_ or via the `Cedric Notredame's lab homepage <http://www.tcoffee.org>`_.

 Prerequisite for using T-Coffee
 ===============================
 This manual relies on the assumption that you have installed T-Coffee, version 9.03 or higher (preferably the latest stable version).
 All the relevant information for installing T-Coffee is contained in the previous chapter **T-Coffee Installation**.
 T-Coffee is a freeware open source running on all Unix-like platforms, including Mac OS X and Cygwin.
-T-Coffee cannot run on Windows except by using Cygwin, a freeware open source allowing to run a Unix-like command line on Windows (`Cygwin download <https://www.cygwin.com/>`_).
+T-Coffee cannot run on Windows except by using Cygwin, a freeware open source allowing to run a Unix-like command line on Windows (`download <https://www.cygwin.com/>`_).
 Cygwin is free of charge and easy to install, yet, as the first installation requires downloading substantial amounts of data, make sure you have access to a broad-band connection.
 A better option and a more stable one would be to install a Unix-like virtualbox on your computer using Windows.

 Have a try...it's not painful!
 ==============================
 We encourage you to try the following examples with your own sequences/structures.
 If you want to try with ours, they are available on our github repository : `example files <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>`_.
 It contains everything you need to run ALL the examples provided in this manual.
+In the future starting with the next T-Coffee stable version, all example files will be included in the T-Coffee distribution (~/tcoffee/Version_11.XX/examples/).

 *******************